-The group's exposure to credit risk for trade and other receivables is influenced mainly by the individual characteristics of each customer.
-However, management also considers the demographics of the group's customer base, including the default risk of the industry and country in which customers operate, as these factors may have an influence on credit risk.
-The group enters into transactions with a number of high quality customers within the resources industry sector thereby minimising concentration of credit risk for trade and other receivables.
-The group has multiple contracts with its significant customers, across a number of their subsidiaries, divisions within those subsidiaries and locations.
-The group's activities are largely focused on the mining and mining services industry sectors and as a result its credit risk for trade and other receivables is concentrated in this sector.
+The Group's exposure to credit risk for trade and other receivables is influenced mainly by the individual characteristics of each customer.
+However, management also considers the demographics of the Group's customer base, including the default risk of the industry and country in which customers operate, as these factors may have an influence on credit risk.
+The Group enters into transactions with a number of high quality customers within the resources industry sector thereby minimising concentration of credit risk for trade and other receivables.
+The Group has multiple contracts with its significant customers, across a number of their subsidiaries, divisions within those subsidiaries and locations.
+The Group's activities are largely focused on the mining and mining services industry sectors and as a result its credit risk for trade and other receivables is concentrated in this sector.

-Individual risk exposures are set for customers in accordance with specified limits established by management based on independent credit reports, financial information, credit references and the group's credit and trading history with the customer.
+Individual risk exposures are set for customers in accordance with specified limits established by management based on independent credit reports, financial information, credit references and the Group's credit and trading history with the customer.
 Outstanding customer receivables are regularly monitored and any credit concerns highlighted to senior management.
 High risk projects or shipments for customers are generally covered by letters of credit or other forms of guarantee.

-Included in trade receivables are two significant customers accounting for approximately 23% of trade receivables at 30 June 2014.
-At 30 June 2013 the group had one significant customer accounting for approximately 11% of trade receivables.
+Included in trade receivables is one significant customers accounting for approximately 17% of trade receivables at 30 June 2015.
+At 30 June 2014 the Group had two significant customers accounting for approximately 23% of trade receivables.
 Details of trade and other receivables past due but not impaired are provided in Note 9.